AIS Website Redesign

 Turning Visitors into Engaged Members through Strategic UX

-Redesigned the student organization website for the Artificial Intelligence Society at UTD to increase student engagement and clarify club offerings, doubling impressions and raising CTR by 40%.
+Redesigned the non-profit organization website for the Artificial Intelligence Society to increase engagement and clarify offerings, doubling impressions and raising CTR by 40%.

-Redesigned the student organization website for the Artificial Intelligence Society at UTD to increase student engagement and clarify club offerings, doubling impressions and raising CTR by 40%.
+Redesigned the non-profit organization website for the Artificial Intelligence Society to increase engagement and clarify offerings, doubling impressions and raising CTR by 40%.

 Timeline: